-If you listened to your parents' lectures, you know money doesn't grow on trees.
-But it can grow in your bank account.
-That's why saving should be at the very top of your financial to-do list.
+If you listened to your parents, you know money doesn't grow on trees.
+But it can grow in the bank.
+That's why saving should be at the top of your financial to-do list.

 Not sure ‘fun’ and ‘savings’ belong in the same sentence.